Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 - Instrumental: Blockchain accounting (Resource, Event, Agent)
 - Directive: Community culture (Agents, Languages, Perspectives)

 To represent these standards in a composible way themselves, we can look back to markov blankets as a form of binding agent that allows for nesting at various levels of scale.
-The above represents a core feature set we might consider 'good' but not definite.
+The above list represents a core feature set that we might consider useful but indefinite.
 Significantly, these blankets can give rise to a number of conceptual primitives around impact markets; namely conversation graphs which represent certifications or evaluation criterea, while they are also relevant as an API layer for loading arbitrary input schemas (from sensors or other interfaces).

-- Purpose: Ledger Based Accounting
+- Purpose: Ledger based accounting
 - Values: Impact evaluators
 - Significance: Systematised Markov Blankets for Active Inferencing
 - Facts: Impact certificates
-- Resource: Sensing / sensors
+- Resource: Content delivery networks

-This kind of architecture is general enough to be instantiated for any given application; be it simple commodities or a chain of complex systems.
-In this manner we can consider markov blankets to be a form of interface that enables arbitrary input data to be composed, accounted for, certified and evaluated.
+This kind of architecture is general enough to be instantiated for most applications; be it simple commodities or a chain of complex systems.
+In this manner we might consider markov blankets to be a form of interface that enables arbitrary input data to be composed, accounted for, certified and evaluated.

 Looking back to our investor needs, we note that such a system can adapt to requirements across scales without disruption; from local monitoring, reporting and verification data to global market values like ESGs.
 Because there is an aggregation of live data feeds getting evaluated against an ideal state, there is also an investible delta for market participants to profit from.

 Accounting for a set of articulated values and then evaluating these against the free energy principal also makes the vehicle an unenclosable carrier; that which doesn't trend towards harmony fails as an investment vehicle, while that which does succeeds.
 Regenerative activity subsequently fits to financial return and speculative market activity consequentially funnels capital upstream to proletariats working on regenerative projects in the long term, while also allowing investors seeking to divest to earn delta in the short term to drive the process of transformation.

 Beyond market conditions the semantic web is a particularly hard problem because it requires a confluence of factors to emerge across disciplines in precise synchrony.
-The key question is what timely innovations are needed to bridge the gap between research and implementation?
+The key question is what are the timely innovations needed to bridge the gap between research and implementation?

 ## State of art(s)